cmawhorter/hmmac/README.md

 What is this useful for?
 Building arbitrary stateless authentication schemes and authorizing against them (usually for use with an API).  i.e. not OAuth or anything else that requires session state.

-## About

-Version 0.2.0 is 100% new, and no code from v0.1.0 remains.
-Despite the 0.2.0 version, this should be considered 0.1.0 in terms of stability.

-As of right now, the API should be considered experimental.
-I'm hoping to have it stable by 0.2.1.

 ## Getting Started

 `npm install hmmac`